kevinmgates/agenticSDLC/README.md

-# SDLC Agent Demo
+# Agentic SDLC Demo - Scopilot
-### Microsoft Services — AI-Assisted Software Development Lifecycle
+### AI-Assisted Software Development Lifecycle

 This project demonstrates how GitHub Copilot and MCP servers can automate the transformation of a customer scoping call transcript into a fully populated Azure DevOps or GitHub project backlog — with zero manual data entry.